parse-community/docs/_includes/android/queries.md

 query.setLimit(10); // limit to at most 10 results
 ```

-If you want exactly one result, a more convenient alternative may be to use `getFirst` or `getFirstBackground` instead of using `find`.
+If you want exactly one result, a more convenient alternative may be to use `getFirst` or `getFirstInBackground` instead of using `find`.

 ```java
 ParseQuery<ParseObject> query = ParseQuery.getQuery("GameScore");